Mnuchin pulls plug on some pandemic lending programs that Fed considers essential

 “This is a distressing development that injects uncertainty and instability into markets completely unnecessarily.
 How many times will Washington trip on its shoelaces in response to this crisis?”

-Reporting by Howard Schneider and Ann Saphir; Additional reporting by Jonnelle Marte and Pete Schroeder; Editing by Cynthia Osterman and Peter Cooney
+Reporting by Howard Schneider and Ann Saphir; Additional reporting by Jonnelle Marte, Pete Schroeder and Radhika Anilkumar; Editing by Cynthia Osterman and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.